 I am really excited that my first short film script Eduardo Munez is now in preproduction.
 'On a suburban street a battle of wills unfolds and a man must make a stand to reclaim his own letter box...'
-Eduardo Munez is a short dark comedy about a man on the edge and a lot of letters.
-We are crowdfunding NOW!
-Please watch our pitch video below.
-You can support us by clicking here: Eduardo Munez -Indiegogo.
-To keep up to date with the campaign please like our Facebook page too. * * *
+Eduardo Munez is a short dark comedy about a man on the edge and a LOT of letters.
+I am delighted to say we surpassed our funding target and raised a staggering £7910 to finance the film on Indiegogo!
+266 backers from 18 different countries contributed to the campaign.
+You can watch our pitch video below.
+We can still accept contributions through Indiegogo - In Demand if you'd like to join the project.
+We are hoping to start filming in early March 2016.
+To keep up to date with the progress of the film please like our Facebook page too. * * *

 The Return of the Walthamstow Mysteries - September 2015I have just finished performing in The Return of the Walthamstow Mysteries with the same team as last year.
 It was lovely to work with everyone again and the shows were just as successful this time round.
 We had some glorious sunshine and even added an extra show due to public demand!
 It was my first theatre production since my illness and surgery earlier in the year.
 I'm happy to report my lung and chest held up well and it felt fantastic to be performing again.
 Even better it was with such a lovely bunch! * * *

 Burns Last Supper - Second Tour - March 2015I have just completed a second tour of Burns Last Supper for Hopscotch Theatre Company - I reprised the thirteen characters I played last year, including The Devil, Jean Armour, Nelly Kilpatrick and Agnes Burns!
 We toured from January through to March across Scotland.